yazan-kho/Websec-Check/README.md

 # Websec Check: A Web Security Auditing Extension

-**Websec Check** is a browser extension that provides a quick, client-side security audit of the current page you are visiting.
+**Websec Check** is a Chrome-based browser extension that provides a quick, client-side security audit of the current page you are visiting.
 It checks for common security misconfigurations in both the server-provided security headers and the page's HTML structure (DOM), helping developers and security enthusiasts identify potential vulnerabilities.